ThatCodingKMC/.config/README.md

 When I get around to it I will list of the commands/hotkeys unique to my setup here and any other usage tips.

-- You can reload tmux configs using <leader>r
+- You can reload tmux configs using "leader" + "r"
+- Moving between split panels is done with "Ctrl" + vim keys.
+This works across vim/tmux panel boundaries.

 ## Contributing